secretstartups/handbook/people-group/promotions-transfers/index.html.md

     - Apply and approval through the Greenhouse [hiring process](/handbook/hiring/) for any change in territory, segment, or specialty that requires a change in job family or level, change in compensation or stock adjustment or requires a backfill request.

 ### Compaas

-When the promotion cycle is at the same time as our Annual Compensation review (FYXX-Q4) we will use Compaas for processing that promotion over our HRIS for cimplicity.
+When the promotion cycle is running concurrently with our Annual Compensation review (FYXX-Q4) we will use Compaas for processing promotions to eliminate the need for two tools.
 The steps are as follows:

-- Work with your People Business Partner after the planning and calibrations to make sure the planned promotion is known by Total Rewards.
+- Work with your People Business Partner after the [Planning](/handbook/people-group/promotions-transfers/#planning) and [Calibration](/handbook/people-group/promotions-transfers/#calibration) to ensure Total Rewards has visbility into who is up for promotion.
-- Total Rewards will update the "slate" for the team member in Compaas to reflect the new compensation range.
+- Total Rewards will update the "slate" for the team member in Compaas to reflect the new compensation range aligned to the promoted level.

+Compensation Recommendations:
+1. Cash compensation
-- Hereafter the manager can make [their compensation increase recommendations via Compaas](/handbook/total-rewards/compensation/compensation-review-cycle/#determining-compensation-increases).
+- Managers can make [their cash compensation increase recommendations via Compaas](/handbook/total-rewards/compensation/compensation-review-cycle/#determining-compensation-increases) aligned to the newly promoted level.

-  - Note: Equity as part of the promotion will be processed by Total Rewards.
-The manager does have to review equity refresh recommendations for that cycle.
+2. Equity compensation
+- Total Rewards will input equity promotion grants into Compaas, managers do not need to do this.
+Managers **should not** consider the new promotion when making equity refresh recommendations for team members.

 ## Process for Managers: Requesting a Promotion or Compensation Change